grompe/BTWTweak/patcher/readme.txt

-Grom PE's Better Than Wolves Total Conversion tweak mod v0.7e (Compatible with Better Than Wolves V4.8911+)
+Grom PE's Better Than Wolves Total Conversion tweak mod v0.8 (Compatible with Better Than Wolves V4.8911+)

 [********** Change Log ************]

-v0.7e
+v0.8

+- Render sun/moon on short and tiny view distances as it is now an important part of gameplay, and was becoming an artificial difficulty for those with lower spec PCs

+- Set fog to stay minimum at normal distance (configurable), for same reason as above and to see ghasts shooting at you

+- Tell BTW and BTWTweak version info in main menu

 - REALLY fix Cistern to Cauldron recipe

 - Fix quick rock conversion: had wrong cobblestone metadata, causing weird stacks and non-operability in crucible

 - Fix glass not being efficiently broken by pickaxe

 v0.7d